nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 setup.

-This guide is ot ready yet.
+This guide is not ready yet.